anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 # Introduction

 I am not a serious cyclist; my interest in bikes comes mostly from appreciating them as machines and working on them.
 My first adult bike was a second-hand, late-80s Georgena Terry steel road bike that I bought in 2012.
 It was built with Tange double-butted chromoly tubing, Shimano 105 8-speed downtube shifters, and Shimano wheels.
 A few weeks after buying it, I rode my first metric century.
-It was an uncomfortable, grueling and prolonged experience.
+It was an uncomfortable, gruelling, and prolonged experience.

-I am fairly mechanically competent, and enjoy taking things part, so before long I had the Terry stripped down to the bare frame.
-Around the same time, I was spending a lot of time on [Sheldon Brown's website](https://sheldonbrown.com), trying to figure out what all the different parts were called and what would fit, how they worked, and what to service.
-That reading introduced me to cycing history and Campagnolo kept turning up.
-I liked that they were tied to cycling history and a bit weird.
+I am fairly mechanically competent and enjoy taking things apart, so before long I had the Terry stripped down to the bare frame.
+Around the same time, I was spending a lot of time on [Sheldon Brown's website](https://sheldonbrown.com), trying to figure out what all the different parts were called, what would fit, how they worked, and what to service.
+That reading introduced me to cycling history, and Campagnolo kept turning up.
+I liked its ties to cycling history and the fact that it was a bit weird.

 What started as a basic service turned into a full drivetrain overhaul.
 I found an early-2000s Chorus groupset on eBay, but the shifters were in rough shape.
 When I looked into rebuilding them, I realized the small internal parts were either unavailable or too expensive to make sense, which is very on-brand for Campagnolo.
 I ended up returning the Chorus components and bought a 2012 Veloce groupset along with Campagnolo Scirocco aluminum wheels.